Anguilla: Sports

 Boat racing has deep roots in Anguillan culture and is the national sport.
 There are regular sailing regattas on national holidays, such as Carnival, which are contested by locally built and designed boats.
 These boats have names and have sponsors that print their logo on their sails.

 As in many other former British colonies, cricket is also a popular sport.
 Anguilla is the home of Omari Banks, who played for the West Indies Cricket Team, while Cardigan Connor played first-class cricket for English county side Hampshire and was 'chef de mission' (team manager) for Anguilla's Commonwealth Games team in 2002.
 Other noted players include Chesney Hughes, who played for Derbyshire County Cricket Club in England.

 Rugby union is represented in Anguilla by the Anguilla Eels RFC, who were formed in April 2006.
 The Eels have been finalists in the St. Martin tournament in November 2006 and semi-finalists in 2007, 2008, 2009 and Champions in 2010.
 The Eels were formed in 2006 by Scottish club national second row Martin Welsh, Club Sponsor and President of the AERFC Ms. Jacquie Ruan, and Canadian standout Scrumhalf Mark Harris (Toronto Scottish RFC).

 Anguilla is the birthplace of sprinter Zharnel Hughes who has represented Great Britain since 2015, and England at the 2018 Commonwealth Games.
 He won the 100 metres at the 2018 European Athletics Championships, the 4 x 100 metres at the same championships, and the 4 x 100 metres for England at the 2018 Commonwealth Games.
 He also won a 4 × 100 m relay team gold at the 2022 Birmingham Commonwealth Games and a silver on the 4 × 100 m relay for Great Britain at the 2020 Olympic Games.
+In 2023 he broke the British record for the 100m sprint, with a time of 9.83 seconds.

-Shara Proctor, British Long Jump Silver Medalist in World Championships in Beijing first represented Anguilla in the event until 2010 when she began to represent Great Britain and England.
+Shara Proctor, British Long Jump Silver Medalist at the World Championships in Beijing, first represented Anguilla in the event until 2010 when she began to represent Great Britain and England.
 Under the Anguillan Flag she achieved several medals in the NACAC games.

 Keith Connor, triple jumper, is also an Anguillan.
 He represented Great Britain and England and achieved several international titles including Commonwealth and European Games gold medals and an Olympic bronze medal.
-Keith later became Head Coach of Australia Athletics.
+Connor later became Head Coach of Australia Athletics.